Buying A House While in Chapter 13 Bankruptcy | 2025

 If you filed for Chapter 13 bankruptcy or were recently discharged, you might wonder whether you qualify for a mortgage.

-The good news is that getting a home loan is easier after Chapter 13 bankruptcy than Chapter 7.
-Buying a house while in Chapter 13 bankruptcy might even be possible.
+The good news is securing a mortgage after Chapter 13 bankruptcy is generally easier than Chapter 7.
+In fact, buying a house while in Chapter 13 bankruptcy is possible.
 Government-backed FHA, VA, and USDA loans let you apply for a mortgage as early as one year into your repayment plan.

 Check your mortgage eligibility.
 Start here